-The New Zealand winery in Renwick (Marlborough, South Island) was founded in 1985 and is owned by the Australian wine-making empire Yalumba
+The New Zealand winery in Renwick (Marlborough, South Island) was founded in 1985 and is owned by the Australian wine production empire Yalumba

-, It is named after the cephalopod, which is also pictured with its shell on the bottles.
+, It is named after the cephalopod, which is also shown on the bottles with its shell casing.
 The vineyards are divided into three areas: Awatere River Vineyard (24 acres), Opawa Vineyard (38 acres) and Renwick Vineyard (16 acres).
-This gives a total of 78 acres (33 hectares) of own land.
-From a total of 180 acres, grapes are purchased from contract growers.
+This results in a total of 78 acres (33 hectares) of own space.
+From a total of 180 acres, grapes are purchased from contract winemakers.
 They are planted with the varieties Cabernet Sauvignon, Chardonnay, Merlot, Pinot Gris, Pinot Meunier, Pinot Noir and Sauvignon Blanc.
-The flagship is the Sauvignon Blanc, one of the most awarded wines New Zealand
+The flagship is Sauvignon Blanc, one of the most award-winning wines New Zealand

 from this variety.
-The second most important variety is Pinot Noir, which occupies a quarter of the area and is cultivated with different clones.
-Simpler wine qualities are marketed under the label Twin Island and Halfmoon Bay.
+The second most important variety is Pinot Noir, which covers a quarter of the area and is cultivated with different clones.
+Simpler wine qualities are marketed under the Twin Island and Halfmoon Bay labels.
 Sparkling wines are also produced.